 Back to the basic question, pre-workout supplement or post-workout supplement?

-Pre–workout supplements are designed to boost up your energy with a lot of endurance for, i.e.,if you are preparing yourself for a marathon.
-Pre-workout supplements contain caffeine and other dietary formulas which boost your energy and endurance.
-At the initial stage, it is very much obvious to get tired and not able to deliver the desired result while exercising as its exhausting mental process, where pre-workout supplements are a good choice to take into consideration.
+Pre–workout supplements are designed to boost up your energy with a lot of endurance, i.e., if you are preparing yourself for a marathon.
+Pre-workout supplements contain caffeine and other dietary formulas that boost your energy and endurance.
+At the initial stage, it is very obvious to get tired and not able to deliver the desired result while exercising as its an exhausting mental process, where pre-workout supplements are a good choice to take into consideration.

 Post-workout supplements commonly contain whey protein, so it is advisable to consume it with the milk/waterto get enough advantage of whey protein and the casein protein to help you build muscle.”